josmar-crwdstffng/angular/aio/content/start/start-data.md

 ## Create a shipping component

-Now that you've configured your application to retrieve shipping data, you can create a place to render that data.
+Now that you have configured your application to retrieve shipping data, you can create a place to render that data.

 1. Generate a cart component named `shipping` in the terminal by running the following command: